-To facilitate integrated planning sensitive to the environment, the province is implementing a consultative process involving community participation.
-It includes the Fish River SDI, the Wild Coast SDI, and two industrial development zones (IDZs), namely the West Bank (East London) and the Coega IDZ.
+To facilitate integrated planning, sensitive to the environment, the province is implementing a consultative process involving community participation.
+It includes the Fish River SDI, the Wild Coast SDI and two Industrial Development Zones (IDZs), namely the West Bank (East London) and the Coega IDZs.
 The latter, 20 km east of the Port Elizabeth-Uitenhage metropoles, was the first IDZ to be earmarked and is one of the biggest initiatives ever undertaken in South Africa.
-Plans for the development of the area as an export-orientated zone include the building of a deepwater port.
+Plans for the development of the area as an exportorientated zone include the building of a deepwater port.
+The IDZs at Coega (Ngqura) and East London, and the West Coast SDI, continue to be the province's economic flagships.